truenas/middleware/docs/userguide/freenas_jails.rst

 |jails4.png|

 .. |jails4.png| image:: images/jails4.png
-    :width: 4.2in
+    :width: 3.4in
-    :height: 2.4in
+    :height: 4.5in

 In order, from left to right, the following configuration icons are available:

 **Edit Jail:** used to edit the jail's settings which were described in Table 13.2a.
-Note that once a jail is created, the jail name cannot be changed so this field will be greyed out.
+Note that once a jail is created, the jail's name and type cannot be changed so these fields will be greyed out.

 .. note:: if you need to modify the IP address information for a jail, use it's "Edit Jail" button instead of the associated networking commands from the command line of the jail.

 **Add Storage:** used to configure the jail to access an area of storage as described in :ref:`Add Storage`.

-**Start/Stop:** this icon will vary, depending upon the current running status of the jail.
+**Start/Stop:** this icon will vary, depending upon the current "Status" of the jail.
 If the jail is currently stopped, the icon will be green and can be used to start the jail.
 If the jail is currently running, the icon will be red and can be used to stop the jail.
 A stopped jail and its applications are inaccessible until it is restarted.

-**Shell:** used to access a root command prompt in order to configure the selected jail from the command line.
+**Shell:** used to access a
+*root* command prompt in order to configure the selected jail from the command line.
 When finished, type :command:`exit` to close the shell.

 **Delete:** deleting the specified jail also deletes any software that was installed in that jail.
 The GUI will display a warning which requires you to click the "Yes" button, indicating that you are sure that you want to delete the jail, before this operation is performed.